EsupPortail/esup-publisher/doc/dev.md

 # migration help

 ## migrating from utf8 to utf8mb4
-- old liquibase migration files where removed and a new init schema was initiated
+- old liquibase migration files where removed and a new init schema was generated
 - to migrate :
-__Don't forget to make a a save of your datas before suche operation__
+__Don't forget to make a dump of your datas before such operation__
 1. dump datas with
 ```sql
   mysqldump -h hostname -u user -p --no-create-info --complete-insert --extended-insert --ignore-table="publisher.databasechangeloglock" --ignore-table="publisher.databasechangelog" --ignore-table="publisher.t_persistent_audit_event" --ignore-table="publisher.t_persistent_audit_event_data" "publisher" > "publisher.sql"